Home

 Fat Cat Distortion FC-10

 There's claims that this pedal had to be the Ibanez answer to the always and ever popular ProCo Rat.
 Looking at the schematic suggests the same as they are indeed very similar.
 I had to have it for looks and name alone already.
-Don't know if I'll ever be using it live.
 Fat Cat and subtle don't go together.
 And by the way, I've seen these advertised multiple times as a tubescreamer on steroids.
 Nothing is further from the truth.
 The only thing these two have in common is that they're both pedals and have 3 knobs.

 Mostortion MT-10